Top 10 Work Comp Facts

-If you have questions about PPD Rating, read this helpful post on how to calculate your PPD.
+If you have questions about PPD Rating, read this post on how to calculate your PPD.

 Contact Beth Gearhart

 If you are injured and need legal advice, please contact, Beth Gearhart at (404) 445-8370.
-Beth is one of Georgia’s best workers’ compensation attorneys.
+Beth is Georgia’s best workers’ compensation attorney.
 She will fight for your rights and help get the largest possible settlement.